 Even smaller than intermediate trends, minor trends may last less than a month.
-They are more like “ripples” in the overall trend.
+They’re more like “ripples” in the overall trend.
 Short-term traders often exploit these minor trends to produce significant profits, though doing so is risky.

 Using Market Trends To Guide Decisions

 For example, the cardinal rule of investing is “buy low, sell high.”
 Yet many investors do just the opposite.
 When a position they own is declining, they sell it.
-And when the hottest new stock is going up, up, up – well, they can’t wait to get on board.
+And when the hottest new stock is going up, they can’t wait to get on board.

 Investors who watch market trends, however, understand that a one-year-old bear market presents a buying opportunity, for example.
 And the thing to do when a bull market has been raging for five years may be to hold on or to take some profits.
 Watching for the shift from a bull market to a bear market, or vice versa is the key.
 Selling just before a bear market or buying just before a bull market should provide the maximum return on your investments.

 Trends are just one part of stock analysis, which can be technical like the trend data investors find on charts, or fundamental like data investors find in earnings reports.
 Fundamental analysis includes looking at a company’s financial statements to determine whether a certain investment is a good value.